-As discussed below, our material cash requirements as of December 31, 2021 and any subsequent interim period primarily include our capital expenditures and operating lease obligations.
-We intend to fund our existing and future material cash requirements with our existing cash balance.
+As discussed below, our material cash requirements as of December 31, 2022 and any subsequent interim period primarily include our capital expenditures and operating lease obligations.
+We intend to fund our existing and future material cash requirements with our existing cash, cash equivalents and short-term investments balance.
 We will continue to make cash commitments, including capital expenditures, to support the growth of our business.

-In May 2021, we entered into a Contract for the Transfer of the Right to Use State-Owned Construction Land with the Natural Resources and Planning Bureau of Taicang (the "Land Use Agreement").
+In May 2021, we entered into a Land Use Agreement.
 Pursuant to this agreement, we obtained the right to use approximately 70,400 square meters of state-owned land located in the Taicang High-Tech Industrial Development Zone for a period of fifty years.
 We acquired the land use rights to build a research and development laboratory, manufacturing facility and office.
-As of December 31, 2021, we have paid an aggregate of approximately RMB 22.3 million (\$3.5 million) for the land use rights and an additional RMB 7.0 million (\$1.1 million) for related construction costs and have recorded those amounts in right-of-use assets and property, plant, and equipment, respectively in our Consolidated Balance Sheets.
-This construction project is currently on hold until we can obtain the necessary construction permits and therefore are not expecting a significant increase to our capital commitments related to this project during 2022.
+As of December 31, 2022, we have terminated the plan to build such facilities and have written off related construction costs in the amount of RMB 32.8 million (USD 4.7 million) to Net impairment losses in our Consolidated Statements of Net Loss.
+As of December 31, 2022, we have paid an aggregate of approximately RMB 22.3 million (USD 3.5 million) for the land use rights and have recorded them as right-of-use assets in our Consolidated Balance Sheets.

-In connection with the Land Use Agreement, we entered into Investment Agreement with the Jiangsu Taicang High-tech Industrial Development Zone Management Committee (the "Jiangsu Taicang HIDC"), a local government authority in Taicang.
-Pursuant to this agreement, the Jiangsu Taicang HIDC has agreed to provide certain financial support and incentives in connection with the development of our facilities contemplated by the Land Use Agreement.
-As of December 31, 2021, we have provided in pursuant to this agreement approximately RMB 356.2 million (\$55.9 million) of cash into its Connect Suzhou research and development operations to fund research, development, and administration expenses at our Taicang facility.
+In connection with the Land Use Agreement described above, we entered into an Investment Agreement with the Jiangsu Taicang High-tech Industrial Development Zone Management Committee (the "Jiangsu Taicang HIDC"), a local government authority in Taicang.
+Pursuant to this agreement, the Jiangsu Taicang HIDC agreed to provide specific financial support and incentives in connection with the development of our facilities that were previously contemplated by the Land Use Agreement.
+As of December 31, 2022, we have provided pursuant to this agreement approximately RMB 525.5 million (USD 75.4 million) of cash into our Connect Suzhou research and development operations to fund research, development, and administration expenses at our Taicang facility.